Welcome to the Sirhan’s Researcher website.

 a.
 Key points:

-and RFK learned that the CIA and Joint Chiefs were planning to drag the
+i.
+JFK and RFK learned that the CIA and Joint Chiefs were planning to drag the U.S. into open hostilities with Cuba by staging false “Cuban aggressions” that would cause “collateral damage” both inside and outside the U.S.

 iii.
 These transactions were recorded by the CIA, and deemed treasonous by CIA Director John McCone, Deputy Director James Jesus Angleton, and Assistant Deputy Director Robert Trumbull Crowley.
 Their reaction was to initiate an operation which removed JFK from office by assassination in 1963.
 Before implementing the operation, they also secured the approval of key military intelligence leaders and the Director of the Federal Bureau of Investigation, J. Edgar Hoover.